 LLM rules for PostgreSQL

-This is where LLMs come in.
+This is where LLMs shine.
 They are:

 Preventing table locks by enforcing concurrent indexes